Shajar al-Durr: In literature and film

 Tayeb Salih in his story "The Wedding of Zein" mentioned "Shajar ad-Durr" as "the former slave girl who ruled Egypt in the thirteenth century."
 He has a character in the story say, "A man's a man even though he's drooling, while a woman's a woman even if she's as beautiful as Shajar ad-Durr."

-Shajar al-Durr was the subject of a 1935 film by Ahmad Galal called Shajarat al-Durr.
+Shajar al-Durr was the subject of a 1935 film by Ahmed Galal called Shajarat al-Durr.

 Coins

 The following names and titles were inscribed on the coins of Shajar al-Durr: al-Musta'simiyah al-Salihiyah Malikat al-Muslimin walidat al-Malik al-Mansur Khalil Amir al-Mu'minin.
 (The Musta'simiyah the Salihiyah Queen of the Muslims Mother of King al-Mansur Khalil Emir of the faithful) and Shajarat al-Durr.
 The names of the Abbasid Chaliph were also inscribed on her coins: Abd Allah ben al-Mustansir Billah.